 The Pool is organized as an open-ended mutual fund trust established under the laws of Manitoba and governed by a Declaration of Trust.
 The address of the Pool's registered office is 447 Portage Avenue, Winnipeg, Manitoba, Canada.
 The Pool is authorized to issue an unlimited number of securities of multiple series.
+If issued, Series P securities are only available for purchase by other IG Wealth Management Funds or other qualified investors.
 All series generally share in the operations of the Pool on a pro rata basis except for items that can be specifically attributed to one or more series.
 Distributions for each series may vary, partly due to the differences in expenses between the series.
-Currently, the Pool has only issued Series U securities.

 The information provided in these financial statements and notes thereto is for the periods ended or as at March 31, 2024 and 2023, as applicable.
 In the year a Pool or series is established or reinstated, 'period' represents the period from inception or reinstatement.
+Where a Pool or series of a Pool was established during either period, the information for the Pool or series is provided from inception date.
+Where a series of a Pool was terminated during either period, the information for the series is provided up to close of business on the termination date.